Which Computer for Recording?

-The standard Macbooks just don’t have the architecture to handle real-time audio processing.
+The standard Macbooks just don’t have the architecture to handle real-time audio processing for music recording.
 (Neither do most ‘standard’ PC’s).
 If you were to shell out the same amount of cash for a PC that you do to purchase a Macbook Pro, you could easily afford one of the high-end ‘Engineered-For-Audio’ PC computers, and you wouldn’t have to worry about it.

 If you purchase a specialized Audio-Computer of the PC version, from Creation Station, PC Audio Labs, ADK Pro Audio, or the like, you’ll pay roughly the same amount.

-I’ve been using PC’s for recording/editing/mixing/mastering for years.
-(Ever since I sold my Atari computer, a couple decades ago!)
-I currently use a Lenovo T Series, it’s my 4th music-creation computer.
+I’ve been using PC’s for music recording, editing, mixing, and mastering for years.
+(Ever since I sold my Atari computer, back in the 90’s) I currently use a Lenovo T Series, it’s my 4th ‘music-creation’ computer.
 However, not even all Lenovo’s will handle real-time audio production.
-To figure out which ones will, you’ll need to do some homework.
+To figure out which ones will give you trouble-free full-time audio processing, you’ll need to do some homework.

-One way to get information on a Notebook/Laptop computer is to have a look at NotebookCheck.net and search a computer’s specs for something called “Delayed Procedure Calls”, or DPC’s.
+One way I’ve found to get information on a Notebook/Laptop computer is to have a look at NotebookCheck.net and search a computer’s specs for something called “Delayed Procedure Calls” (DPC’s).
 It is one MAJOR indicator as to whether or not a computer can run real-time music production software.

 Just click in their search bar, type in the name of your computer model, and add “+DPC” (without the quotes).

-How Do I Check My Computer’ DPC Latency?
+How Do I Check My Current Computer’s DPC Latency?

-To check your DPC Latency, simply download the small utility at http://www.thesycon.de/dpclat/dpclat.exe and launch it.
+Checking your DPC Latency is easy.
+Simply download the small utility at http://www.thesycon.de/dpclat/dpclat.exe and launch it.
 No software installation is required.
 Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio):

-Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio.
+Run the DPC Latency checker on your PC to determine if it will be able to run real-time audio without dropouts, essential for music recording.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio).

 Let it run for several minutes and it will give you a read-out of your DPC levels in colored, bar graph form.
 In general, green is great!
 Yellow bars are not so good and red bars are total audio interruptions.

 If you have occasional red-bar-spikes, it still may not be caused by your hardware, per se.
-Check the website above for some suggestions on “tweaking” your settings to reduce DPC’s.
-It is entirely possible that your computer processor’s IRQ’s are causing the traffic jams.
-You may be able to temporarily disable specific processes (Battery widgets, automatic updates, etc…), and have much better results.
+Check the website above for some suggested articles on “tweaking” your settings to reduce DPC’s.
+It is entirely possible that your computer processor’s Interrupt Request Lines (IRQ’s) are causing the traffic jams.
+You may be able to temporarily disable specific processes (Battery widgets, automatic updates, Internet protocols, etc…), and have much better results.

-It may also be helpful to ‘tweak’ settings on any computer you’re using for real-time audio.
-Just to keep processes from interrupting real-time audio streaming.
-These processes are not an issue when you’re emailing or simply streaming content, but they can cause pops, clicks, and annoying interruptions when you’re dealing with streaming real-time audio.
+These IRQ processes are not an issue when you’re just using email or streaming audio or video content, but these DPC collisions can cause pops, clicks, and annoying interruptions when you’re recording and processing real-time audio.